israelrairodriguez/projects/README.md

 # text-based-paint
-This program (IP) is a interpretation of Microsoft paint in a text-based format using command line.
+This program (IP) is an interpretation of Microsoft paint in a text-based format using command line.

 ## Commands are as follows:
 ### write